 1. Create an account or log in to an existing account.

 2. Select the Apply Now button next to this competition.

 3. Complete the Information Form in the Portal.
 This form includes a selection of Fiction or Non-Fiction category.
 Each nomination must choose a category.
-Each book is elligible for only one category; works that straddle both genres can only be considered in one of the genre categories.
+Each book is eligible for only one category; works that straddle genres can only be considered in one of the genre categories.